KnowageLabs/Knowage-Documentation/chapter_4/widget_gallery.rst

 -------------------

 To open the *Gallery Management*, select **Gallery Management** from the *CATALOGS* option of the Knowage main menu.
-The first step consists in creating a new template or in importing a template not available in the list.
+The first step consists in creating a new template or importing a template not available in the list.

 .. figure:: media/image2_8.1.png